-Osteoarthritis, also referred as Degenerative Joint Disease, is a progressive inflammation of the joints caused by the deterioration of cartilage.
+Osteoarthritis also referred to as Degenerative Joint Disease, is a progressive inflammation of the joints caused by the deterioration of cartilage.
 While any joint in the body can develop osteoarthritis, this condition affects mostly the limbs and the lower spine.
-In a healthy joint, cartilage acts as a cushion to allow the joints to move smoothly through its full range of motion.
+In a healthy joint, cartilage acts as a cushion to allow the joints to move smoothly through their full range of motion.
 In cases of osteoarthritis, this cartilage cushion begins to break down because of factors such as age, injury, stress, or disease.
 The loss of this protective cushion results in pain, inflammation, decreased range of motion, and the development of bone spurs.

 Risk Factors for Osteoarthritis in Dogs

 Any breed of dog can develop osteoarthritis, particularly as they progress with age.
 But there are some factors that can predispose a dog to this condition, such as fractures or tears in the ligaments due to repetitive stress from the athletic activities in large or giant breeds like German Shepherd, Labrador, Retrievers, Golden Retrievers.
 Other predisposing factors like obesity, age, particularly middle-aged to age-old dogs, infections that affect the joints as such in Lyme’s disease, improper nutrition, poor conformation, genetic factors, etc., could also be a reason.

 Early detection of osteoarthritis is the toughest task and often the symptoms do not become apparent until the affected joint is badly damaged.
 In some dogs predisposition of pain may take time because of their heaviness.
 Thus, it is important to keep monitoring the middle-aged to age-old dogs and those predisposed to osteoarthritis for early signs of Degenerative Joint Disease.

 These signs include